John McGeoch: 1986–1992: Public Image Ltd

 In 1986, McGeoch joined John Lydon's Public Image Ltd, a decision which may have been partly motivated by financial difficulties he was in at this time.
 He had been an admirer of PiL, particularly of Lydon's lyrics, yet reportedly had previously turned down an offer from him to join the band in 1984.
 Despite being struck in the face with a bottle thrown from the crowd during one of his first gigs with the band, McGeoch remained with PiL until it disbanded in 1992, making him the longest-serving member apart from Lydon.
-He recorded on its long-players: Happy?, 9 and That What Is Not’'.
+He recorded on its long-players: Happy?, 9 and That What Is Not.

 In 1992 he was invited by the Icelandic band the Sugarcubes to play the lead guitar on the song "Gold" for their Stick Around for Joy long-player.

 1993–2004: Last years

 Without a band, he ended his career seeking to form one via a variety of short-lived ventures, including working with Glenn Gregory and the songwriter/producer Keith Lowndes.
 With John Keeble of Spandau Ballet and vocalist Clive Farrington of When in Rome, he formed a line-up provisionally titled 'Pacific', but no commercial material came of it.

-In the mid-1990s McGeoch retired from professional music and trained mid-life as a nurse/carer.
+In the mid-1990s McGeoch retired from professional music and trained as a nurse/carer.
 In the early 2000s he was reported as attempting to re-enter professional music by working on musical scores for television productions.